Man held on suspicion of attempted murder after soldier stabbed in Kent | ITV News

 A 24-year-old man has been arrested on suspicion of attempted murder after a soldier was stabbed in Kent.

-The victim, in his 40s, sustained “serious injuries” during the attack, an Army spokesperson said.
+The victim, in his 40s, suffered “serious injuries” during the attack, an Army spokesperson said.

 Police said they were called around 5.55pm on Tuesday to a report of a serious assault in Sally Port Gardens, Gillingham.